aforoughi1/IntelligentOne/README.md

 To extract the features from the news headlines, we use the natural language processing (NLP) to capture the features in the financial domain.
 We make use of FinBERT for this task.

 The FinBERT is a Transformer model pretrained fully on financial articles (the language model on a financial corpus).
-It is further Finetuned using the labelled Financial Sentiment’s dictionary (Financial Phrase Bank by Malo et al. 2014), which has mapped the words: sentence | sentiment.
+It is further Finetuned using the labelled Financial Sentiment’s dictionary (Financial Phrase Bank by Malo et al. 2014), which has mapped the
+words: sentence | sentiment.
 It is a language model based on the BERT (Bidirectional Encoder Representations) model, a deep neural network, which developed by Google in 2018.

 ![The SM App](/images/IntelligentOneSentimentAnalysis1.png)

-The power of the  language model and Deep Learning model of FinBERT is clearly demonstrated here.
+The power of the  language model and Deep Learning is clearly demonstrated here.

 ![The SM Results](/images/IntelligentOneSentimentAnalysis2.png)